Structural engineers work as part of a team of construction professionals to design and build a wide range of structures and buildings

 What to expect

-- The work is office-based with occasional visits to construction sites to visit other professionals working on a project or clients or to measure progress of a building project.
+- The work is office based with occasional visits to construction sites to see other professionals and clients, or to measure progress of a building project.

-- When visiting sites, appropriate safety equipment needs to be worn.
+- Appropriate safety equipment needs to be worn when visiting sites.

 - Travel during the working day is common to visit sites.
 Working away from home on a project is also possible from time to time, especially for senior structural engineers and project managers.

-- Engineering consultants can work on projects anywhere in the world, for example repair projects following large-scale natural disasters such as earthquakes or tsunamis.
+- As an engineering consultant, you can work on projects anywhere in the world, for example repair projects following large-scale natural disasters such as earthquakes or tsunamis.

 The career of a structural engineer is open to graduates of civil or structural engineering.
-If you have a degree in another engineering or science discipline, you may also be able to enter the profession but it could take longer and you may be limited as to how far you can progress.
+If you have a degree in another engineering or science discipline you may still be able to enter the profession, but the process may take longer, and you may be limited as to how far you can progress.

-Graduates of non civil or structural engineering courses are encouraged to study an MSc in Structural Engineering before joining the profession.
+Graduates of non-civil or structural engineering courses are encouraged to study for an MSc in structural engineering before joining the profession.

-Graduate structural engineers work towards the professional qualifications of Associate-Member and Chartered Member with The Institution of Structural Engineers (IStructE).
-To become an Associate-Member (AMIStructE), you must have a degree that is accredited by IStructE.
-A list of accredited courses is available from the Joint Board of Moderators (JBM).
+As a graduate structural engineer, you can work towards the professional qualifications of Associate Member and Chartered Member with IStructE.
+To become an Associate Member (AMIStructE), you must have a degree that is accredited by the IStructE.
 Some equivalent qualifications may also be accepted.
-Contact IStructE for full details.
+Contact the IStructE for full details.

-To progress on to become a Chartered Member (MIStructE) with IStructE, you will need to have an accredited Masters qualification or equivalent.
-A list of relevant courses is available on the JBM website.
+To progress on to become a Chartered Member (MIStructE) with the IStructE, you will need to have an accredited Masters qualification or equivalent.
+A list of relevant courses is available at JB.

 Entry without a degree is possible if you hold a national diploma-level qualification in structural/civil engineering or equivalent.
-However, you will only be able to progress to a Technician Member (TIStructE).
-You will need further qualifications to progress onto the Associate or Chartered memberships.
+However, you'll only be able to progress to a Technician Member (TIStructE) and will need further qualifications to progress onto the associate or chartered memberships.

 You will need to have: